 - (a) In the ordinary course of business, the Company may deliver performance and/or payment bonds to customers in connection with a sales contract.
-As at December 31, 2022, the Company had one performance bond outstanding of \$2,693,895 with which the Company has provided security through restricted cash representing 25% of such bond equaling \$673,474 (Note 5) (December 31, 2021 - \$1,138,012). - (b) In the ordinary course of business, the Company enters into purchase order commitments for the delivery of its products pertaining to existing and anticipated customer orders over the next twelve months from its primary vendors.
-As at December 31, 2022, the Company had outstanding purchase order commitments of \$15,966,669 (December 31, 2021 \$13,325,090). - (c) The Company may be subject to a variety of claims and suits that arise from time to time in the ordinary course of business.
+As of December 31, 2023, the Company had one performance bond outstanding of \$2,693,895 for which the Company provided collateral in the form of a letter of credit facility and further for which the Company had provided security through restricted cash representing 25% of such bond equaling \$673,474 (Note 5) (December 31, 2022 \$2,693,895).
+The Company satisfied its performance obligations pertaining to the surety performance insurance bond after December 31, 2023, resulting in the release of the surety performance insurance bond and the termination of the letter of credit facility with the restricted cash being returned to Tantalus (Note 5, 26). - (b) In the ordinary course of business, the Company enters into purchase order commitments for the delivery of its products pertaining to existing and anticipated customer orders over the next twelve months from its primary vendors.
+As of December 31, 2023, the Company had outstanding purchase order commitments of \$12,575,340 (December 31, 2022 \$15,966,669). - (c) The Company may be subject to a variety of claims and suits that arise from time to time in the ordinary course of business.
 Although management currently believes that resolving claims against the Company, individually or in aggregate, will not have a material adverse impact on the Company's financial position, results of operations, or cash flows, these matters are subject to inherent uncertainties and management's view of these matters may change in the future. - (d) In the ordinary course of business, indemnification provisions are included in agreements with the Company's customers.
 Generally, such indemnification provisions are subject to limitations of liability provisions that exclude certain damages from what the Company may be obligated to indemnify the Customer for in connection with the agreement and/or set a cap on the Company's indemnification obligation tied to revenue generated from such agreement.
 In certain limited instances, the Company's indemnification obligation may not be subject to such aforementioned limitations and/or caps.
 As a matter of practice, the Company's customer agreements generally include provisions pursuant to which its customers indemnify the Company for certain potential liabilities that may arise in connection with or relating to the agreements between the parties.